Numerical viscosity and resistivity in MHD turbulence simulations: Methods

 \subsection{Spectral Fitting}

 In order to determine the dissipation scales of the turbulence, we directly fit a functional form to the kinetic and magnetic energy spectra, where the dissipation scales are fit parameters.
+All fits in this work are done using \texttt{LMFIT} \citep{https://doi.org/10.5281/zenodo.598352}.
 We consider the model for the kinetic spectrum as a function of wave number $k$, defined in \citet{2022MNRAS.513.2457K},

 Similarly, the functional form of the magnetic spectrum in \citet{2022MNRAS.513.2457K} is defined as

 In these equations, $\Akin$ and $\Amag$ are amplitude coefficients, $\pkin$ and $\pmag$ are slopes of the power-law parts of the spectra, and $\knu$ and $\keta$ are the characteristic wave numbers where the dissipation terms dominate in $\Pkin$ and $\Pmag$, respectively.
 The function $K_0(x)$ is the modified Bessel function of the second kind and order~0.